bethinkpl/bit-docs/http.md

 ### Intermediate aka _I've been looking in the network tab_
 - I know what types of content can be transported via HTTP
-- I know the structure of a HTTP request/response
+- I know the structure of an HTTP request/response
 - I can make practical use of the network tab to debug a problem
 - I know request types and response status codes